Skip to content

 Avg.
 Data Breach Cost

-277 Days
+258 Days

-The Cost of an Unsegmented Network
+The Cost of a Flat, Unsegmented Network

-Organizations without proper network segmentation face exponentially higher breach costs and longer recovery times.
-When attackers gain access to a flat network, they can move freely between systems, escalating privileges and accessing sensitive data across the entire environment.
+Organizations without proper network segmentation face significantly higher breach costs and longer recovery times.
+When attackers gain access to a flat network, a single compromised endpoint gives them direct access to every other system in the environment.
+They can escalate privileges, move from workstation to workstation, and reach your most sensitive data without crossing any internal boundaries.

 How Network Segmentation Works

 Think of it as internal zoning for your network.
 Your guest Wi-Fi, employee workstations, servers hosting sensitive data, and internet-facing services each occupy their own zone.
 A compromised workstation in the employee zone cannot initiate connections to your database server or domain controller without first passing through a policy checkpoint.
+That checkpoint logs the attempt and blocks anything not on the approved list.

 1